 The Kennedy Space Center in Florida is one of Florida’s most popular tourist attractions.
-It is located on a massive piece of land, located only two hours south of Jacksonville and one hour east of Orlando.
+It is located on a massive land, only two hours south of Jacksonville and one hour east of Orlando.
 This is one of the most incredible places you might visit in your entire lifetime.
-Seriously, this is definitely worth the bucket list!
+Seriously, this is worth the bucket list!
 The Kennedy Space Center, as the name suggests, is the center of NASA’s major space activities, including launches and space-related events.

 The best thing about it is that the center is open for visitations and packed with great attractions that will keep you occupied for quite a while.
 Here’s what you need to know about the Kennedy Space Center before taking the trip to Florida.